 At Kent Training and Apprenticeships, everyone matters.
 Are you being treated fairly?

-CLS is committed to fairness and equality of access, opportunity and achievement for all learners We expect all staff and students to treat everyone else with dignity and respect, regardless of individual differences in age, background, disability, gender, gender identity, race, religion or belief or sexual orientation.
+CLS is committed to fairness and equality of access, opportunity and achievement for all learners We expect all staff and learners to treat everyone else with dignity and respect, regardless of individual differences in age, background, disability, gender, gender identity, race, religion or belief or sexual orientation.

 So, what does that actually mean in practice?
 We answer a few of your questions below;